Call of Duty: Black Ops 7: Campaign

-In June 2035, ten years after JSOC Commander David "Section" Mason (Milo Ventimiglia) stopped a plot by the terrorist organization "Cordis Die" to hijack the United States's drone fleet and neutralized its leader, Raul Menendez (Jesse Corti), (Note: As depicted in Call of Duty: Black Ops II (2012)) a video of Menendez surfaces online, which claims that the 2025 attacks were "just the beginning" and that he plans to take his next steps in three days; in response, "the Guild"—a technological conglomerate led by its CEO, Emma Kagan (Kiernan Shipka)—vows to defend humanity.
-Doubting their true intentions, Colonel Troy Marshall (Y'lan Noel) deploys David and his unit, "Specter One", which comprises fellow operatives Mike Harper (Michael Rooker), Eric Samuels (John Eric Bentley), and Leilani "50/50" Tupuola (Frankie Adams), to the Mediterranean city of Avalon, where the Guild is based, to investigate the matter.
-After infiltrating a laboratory, Specter One is ambushed and exposed to a hallucinogenic toxin, causing them to experience vivid shared hallucinations; the team's survival is enabled by their cybernetic enhancements to their brains and bodies.
+In June 2035, ten years after JSOC Commander David "Section" Mason (Milo Ventimiglia) stopped a plot by the terrorist organization "Cordis Die" to hijack the United States's drone fleet and neutralized its leader, Raul Menendez (Jesse Corti), (Note: As depicted in Call of Duty: Black Ops II (2012)) a video of Menendez surfaces online, which claims the 2025 attacks were "just the beginning" and that he plans to take his next steps in three days; in response, "the Guild"—a tech giant led by its CEO, Emma Kagan (Kiernan Shipka)—vows to defend humanity.
+Doubting their true intentions, Colonel Troy Marshall (Y'lan Noel) deploys David and his unit, "Specter One", which comprises fellow operatives Mike Harper (Michael Rooker), Eric Samuels (John Eric Bentley), and Leilani "50/50" Tupuola (Frankie Adams), to the Mediterranean city-state of Avalon, where the Guild is based, to investigate the matter.
+After infiltrating a laboratory, Specter One is ambushed and exposed to a hallucinogenic toxin, causing them to experience vivid hallucinations; the team's survival is enabled by their cybernetic enhancements to their brains and bodies.
 As Specter One attempts to escape the facility, they become trapped in a vision of Nicaragua, where David confronts an apparition of Menendez.
-During their escape, Specter One recovers a quantum computer drive, then destroys the laboratory, causing the toxin to escape containment, contaminating Avalon and forcing a mass evacuation, leaving the Guild in control of the area.
+During their escape, Specter One recovers a quantum computer drive, then destroys the laboratory, causing the toxin to escape containment, contaminating Avalon and forcing a mass evacuation of its civilians.

 Seeking intel on the toxin, the team meets with JSOC operative Chloe "Karma" Lynch (Erin Cahill), who helps them track down an insider still in Avalon.
 The team experiences another hallucination, which shows them David's deceased mentor Frank Woods (Damon Victor Allen), who expresses emotional trauma from his imprisonment and torture by Menendez in Angola, as well as his accidental killing of David's father, Alex Mason (Chris Payne Gilbert), culminating in a battle against a hallucination of Woods, corrupted into a gigantic plant monster.
 After defeating it, David forgives Woods for his mistake, and Woods similarly encourages David to heal from his past traumas.
 Recovering from the hallucination, Specter One learns from the insider that the toxin is called "the Cradle"; (Note: The same toxin that was originally developed by the paramilitary group "Pantheon" in the 1990s, as depicted in Call of Duty: Black Ops 6 (2024).)
 Marshall and Karma also inform them that the Menendez video was doctored using deepfake technology by the Guild.
 Needing a quantum computer to analyze the rest of the drive's data, Specter One captures a server farm to find one, while Marshall sends JSOC unit "Specter Two", led by Slade "Razor" Barrick (Joshua Dov), to a Guild facility in Tokyo to access it.
 Razor sends what appears to be a decryption key for the drive, but it instead deletes most of the remaining data, revealing that he was a double agent for the Guild.